Red yeast rice is a dietary

 Consideration of the ingredient’s status was requested by the EU headquarters in Brussels, and Italy confirmed that food supplement products containing the rice were indeed on the Italian market before the Novel Food Regulation entered into law in 1997.

 Led by Dr Paul Thompson from the University of Connecticut, the researchers collected data on 25 people who received red yeast rice supplements for at least four weeks, based on patient charts.
-All the patients were intolerant to statins, (BP: do you have bad side effects since taking statins?
-Aching legs?) and noted adverse effects including muscle pain and gastrointestinal intolerance.
+All the patients were intolerant to statins, and noted adverse effects including muscle pain and gastrointestinal intolerance.
+(BP: do you have other bad side effects since taking statins?
+Aching legs?
+Loss of libido or even impotence?)

 The data from the patients showed that the supplement was associated with a 15% reduction in total cholesterol and and 21% reduction in LDL cholesterol levels, respectively.